hoorayimhelping/docs-v2/content/v2.0/reference/storage-engine.md

 Durability: Written data does not disappear when storage engine restarts.

 Implemented durability with the Write-Ahead Log (WAL)

-On the write side,
-WAL is a data structure and algorithm that is super simple and powerful.
-When a client sends a /write request:
+On the write side, WAL is a data structure and algorithm that is super simple and powerful.

+When a client sends a /write request, the following occurs:

-Append that write request to the end of the WAL file. fsync() the data to the file.
+1. Write request is appended to the end of the WAL file.
+2. fsync() the data to the file.
-Update the in-memory database.
+3. Update the in-memory database.
-Return success to caller.
+4. Return success to caller.

 fsync() is a system call, so it has a kernel context switch which costs something. fsync() takes the file and pushes pending writes all the way through any buffers and caches to the actual spindles or chips. fsync() is expensive, but guarantees your data is safe on disk.
 **Important** to batch your points (send in ~2000 points at a time), to fsync() less frequently.